ImageMagick v6 Examples --

 [IM Output]

-Note the measurements and positioning for this type of framing is not simple, and could use some randomization such as I provided above.
-Also you can improve the look further by rounding of the ends of the lengths of frame.
+Note the measurements and positioning for this type of framing is not simple, and could use some randomization such as I hardcoded into the above example.
+Also you can improve the look further by rounding of the ends of the lengths of frame, with some additional and appropriate shading.

 A much better way of framing images in this manner is to generate the framing image as a complete unit, and just overlay it on a fixed size image (see Simple Border Overlay).
 However doing this means you can no longer slightly randomize the lengths and position of each framing piece.